Walsh article from 1924 |

 Why Austin Was Not Destroyed

-O’Dell’s interview (and podcast interview; see below) implies that if not for the Tonkawa encampment, Austin would have been destroyed by the Comanche, or nearly so, as to rule it out as the future Capital of Texas; see “How the Tonkawa Tribe Saved Austin's Capital Status”.
+O’Dell’s claims that if not for the Tonkawa encampment, Austin would have been destroyed by the Comanche, or nearly so as to rule it out as the future Capital of Texas; see “How the Tonkawa Tribe Saved Austin's Capital Status”.
 Their presence saved Austin.
 Again no evidence of this, and there are other plausible explanations.

 On the face of it, it’s hard to reconcile that the Comanche and their allies, who thwarted Texas westward expansion for another three plus decades, would have been dissuaded from burning Austin to the ground as they had done with Linnville just years before by a force of some 250 Tonkawa, 2/3 of which were likely women and children.
 Despite the number of chiefs killed in the Council House Massacre in 1840, the Penateka (much less the other Comanche divisions) still had powerful chiefs remaining: Buffalo Hump, Yellow Wolf, and Santa Anna (no not that one!) to name a few.